soltysh/talks/2016/flock/scenario.md

 View details with 'oc describe <resource>/<name>' or list everything with 'oc get all'.
 ```

-Each DeploymentConfig should have (but it's not required) a set of user defined
+Each DeploymentConfig should have (but it's not required) a set of user-defined
 health checks, which tell the cluster how to verify if the created deployment is
 working correctly.
 There are three possible handlers for verification: